City Index vs Questrade 2026

 Dive deeper: Best MetaTrader 4 Brokers, Best MetaTrader 5 Brokers.

-Where they differ is charting depth and third‑party scores.
-City Index includes 88 technical studies compared with Questrade’s 64, giving chart-focused traders more tools to work with.
-Independent ratings also favor City Index: it earns 4.5 out of 5 stars and ranks #9 out of 63 brokers for Mobile Trading Apps on ForexBrokers.com, while Questrade holds 4 stars and ranks #35.
-If you want a broader set of indicators and higher-rated mobile experience, City Index has the edge; if you’re already in the Questrade ecosystem, its app still covers the essentials well.
+Where they differ is charting depth and third-party ratings.
+City Index includes 88 technical studies in its mobile charts compared with Questrade’s 64.
+In ForexBrokers.com’s Mobile Trading Apps category, City Index earns 4.5 stars and ranks #9 out of 63 brokers, while Questrade earns 4 stars and ranks #28.
+If you want more indicators and a higher-rated app, City Index is the stronger choice; if you mainly need dependable alerts, synced watchlists, and basic drawing tools, Questrade gets the job done.

 | Feature |